 Though it might look simple, this toy is perfect for the wee wrestler in your home.
-Its sturdy material and size make it ideal for little kitty legs to wrap around, while the fluttery tail offers movement that is life-like enough to encourage kicking.
-Furthermore, this toy has just a touch a catnip to help get your furry little buddy in the mood for a match.
+Its sturdy construction and crinkly material encourages play, while the fluttery tail offers movement that is life-like enough to encourage kicking.
+Furthermore, its larger size makes it ideal for kitty legs to wrap around and squeeze.

 So this thing is cool, I cannot deny it.
 It might not look like much, what with its unprepossessing appearance, but it offers some pretty nifty little functions.
 For one thing it has the almost requisite catnip.
-For another – and much more interestingly – it has a built-in spring that, when kicked, kicks back.
-This handy feature gives the feeling of wrestling with prey, which may make an already fun game all the more exciting for your athletic little kitty.
+For another – and much more interestingly – it has a crunchy built-in material that, when kicked, makes a subtle but exciting ripping sound.
+This handy feature gives your kitty the feeling that he's dealing with a real opponent, which may make an already fun game all the more exciting for your athletic little kitty.

 If your cat is a wrestler, there's a distinct possibility that he's also something of a chewer.
 If that's the case, then these toys are a great option.
 Though they may not look like much, they are tough enough to withstand the sharp rooster kicks and gnashing teeth that your cat is going to mete out.
 Because this doesn't exactly look like a regular toy – or, for that matter, prey – it might take some convincing to get your kitty on board, but never fear!
 These things are infused with catnip, which may very well help to get the action rolling.